 Summary

-- Terminal illness benefit will only pay out once on a joint life insurance plan
+- Terminal illness benefit and critical illness benefit will only pay out a full claim once on a joint insurance plan

-- Buy life insurance and critical illness cover from an independent specialist* to guarantee the best quotes
+- Buy life insurance and critical illness cover from an independent personal insurance specialist* to guarantee the best price and advice for your needs

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses and do not wish to qualify for the cashback referred to in the article - LifeSearch